zxllxz2/smart-parking-system/README.md

 ![version](https://img.shields.io/badge/version-1.0.0-blue.svg)

-This is the repo for the Smart Parking System.
+This is the codebase for the Smart Parking System.

 This system is built upon the Material Dashboard 2 React from [Creative Tim](https://www.creative-tim.com/product/material-dashboard-react?ref=readme-mdr).